jjeongin/final-project-team-musaik/README.md

 npm run build
 ```
 4. Create a ```.env``` file under the root directory with necessary credentials.
 For the vaules with [], you need to provide your own credentials.
-* CLIENT_ID & CLIENT_SECRET: Your dedicated ID and secret key from Spotify Developer account
+* CLIENT_ID, CLIENT_SECRET: Your dedicated ID and secret key from Spotify Developer account
 * SESSION_SECRET: Your secret key for expression session
 * DB_CONNECTION_STRING: MongoDB connection string
 ```